wilr/silverstripe-facebookconnect/README.md

     stories to a users wall, interacting with events, groups and other things like friends.

   * More controls over the logged in members information (eg status updates, events, groups).
-If you need this functionality you can build this ontop of the Facebook API which is exposed:
+If you need this functionality you can build this on top of the Facebook API which is exposed:

 	function foo() {
 		// returns the likes